 - system-related — if something goes wrong in the system during the transaction — a glitch, hacker attack, server failure, etc.;

 - independent factors — any game-changing political, social event that directly affects the state of the economy.
 Any kind of event that it is completely out of reach for any involved party albeit directly affecting their finances.

-Financial systems are ruled by government regulation and in order to maintain legitimacy — payment system has to abide by the rules.
-There is a wide variety of legislation that regulates online transaction in every country in the world.
+Financial systems are ruled by government regulation and in order to maintain legitimacy — the payment system has to abide by the rules.
+There is a wide variety of legislation that regulates online transactions in every country in the world.
 While details may vary — essentially they cover the following:

 - Digital signatures — math scheme that demonstrates the authenticity of digital operations;

-- Fund transfers — the movement of money from one place to another via computer-based system;
+- Fund transfers — the movement of money from one place to another via the computer-based system;

 - Technical requirements and standards